NiklasRosenstein/ghost-fly-io/README.md

 It uses an SQlite database replicated to S3 using [Litestream] and the Ghost content folder an S3 bucket mounted via [GeeseFS].

-> Disclaimer: We use `NOD_ENV=development` to allow using an SQlite database in the first place.
-I'm unaware of any
-> consequences for production scenarios _aside_ from allowing to use SQlite, so tread carefully.

 ## Installation

 1. Create a Fly app with `fly app create <app>`